ZheWang711/cse231-1/docs/design.md

 		analysis.
 I am unsure how to do this.
 Preliminary idea: a map from LLVM variable types to sets of LLVM variable types passed to each flow function?

+# Flow Functions:

+Take as input 3 things:
+	1. The current instruction.

+	2. A list of incoming Lattice Points.

+	3. A list of Lattice Points (from the Pointer analysis).